England

 Storming the castle.

-I recognize that England — by no means — is the only country guilty of colonization; in fact, many empires in their exploits have been far bloodier, crueller, and less responsible for restoring and rehabilitating the societies they crushed.
-I also acknowledge that groups of people were pillaging, killing, and stealing from each other long before the English ever got there — the Brits just did it on a much larger scale, with boats and better weaponry.
-My intentions for this blog post are not to offend, blame or demonize anyone for past wrongdoings, but merely to call attention to the need to do better in the future.
-Marginalized groups all over the world are stepping up with a set of demands for the Western world, and its high time the West started listening to some of the basic requests for accountability and inclusion.
-No one can erase the mistakes of the past, but we can certainly acknowledge them as a stepping stone on the path towards reconciliation.
+By no means is England the world’s only colonizing country.
+In fact, many empires in their exploits have been bloodier, crueller, and less inclined to restore and support the societies they crushed.
+It’s also true that people were pillaging, killing and stealing from each other long before the English set sail.
+My intentions in this blog post are not to offend or blame anyone for past wrongdoings, merely to call attention to the need to do better.
+Formerly colonized countries and peoples all over the world are stepping up with demands for the Western world, and it’s time for real accountability and inclusion.
+No one can erase the mistakes of the past, but we can acknowledge them as a stepping stone toward reconciliation.

 I had a great time in London and I’m sure I’ll be back one day with a bigger wallet, a bigger backpack, and a much bigger adventure in mind.